 - Identification of a coronary thrombus by angiography or autopsy.

 "Many doctors have not understood that elevated troponin levels in the blood are not sufficient to diagnosis a heart attack and this has created real problems," said Kristian A. Thygesen, MD, DSC, FACC, co-chair of the writing committee.

 The criteria for type 2 MI is similar to type 1 but adds the evidence of an imbalance between myocardial oxygen supply and demand unrelated to coronary thrombosis.
 In type 2 MI, oxygen deprivation is not caused by plaque rupture in an artery but is due to other reasons such as respiratory failure or severe hypertension.
 "Some doctors have incorrectly called this type 1 and given the wrong treatment, which can be harmful," said Joseph S. Alpert, MD, FACC, co-chair of the writing committee.
 "Treatment should be directed at the underlying condition, for example blood pressure lowering medications for patients with hypertension."

 "The incorporation of type 2 into the International Classification of Diseases (ICD) codes is another step towards accurate recognition followed by appropriate treatment.
 A code for myocardial injury will be added to the ICD next year," adds Harvey D. White, DSC, FACC.

-Keywords: ESC18, ESC Congress, Troponin, American Heart Association, Coronary Thrombosis, International Classification of Diseases, Consensus, Autopsy, Oxygen, Blood Pressure, Myocardial Infarction, Myocardial Ischemia, Myocardium, Hypertension, Arteries, Angiography, Respiratory Insufficiency, Electrocardiography, Biological Markers, Diabetes Mellitus, Type 2
+Keywords: ESC18, ESC Congress, Troponin, American Heart Association, Coronary Thrombosis, International Classification of Diseases, Consensus, Autopsy, Oxygen, Blood Pressure, Myocardial Infarction, Myocardial Ischemia, Myocardium, Hypertension, Arteries, Angiography, Respiratory Insufficiency, Electrocardiography, Biomarkers, Diabetes Mellitus, Type 2